How to do Ankylosing Spondylitis Pain Relief Management Naturally

 - Hemp seeds

 Too much omega 6 can deplete omega 3 and cause inflammation in the body.
 Try to keep your ratio of omega 6 to 3 at no bigger than 4:1 but ideally at 1:1.
 Omega 6 is found in baked goods, vegetable oils, most nuts, sunflower and sesame seeds.
+To boost your omega 3 levels, you can use a krill oil supplement, or if you are vegan or vegetarian, an algae-based DHA and EPA supplement.

 Recommended dosage: 300 mg of EPA and DHA combined per day